 Some examples of Black Friday strategies include: having different family members hit different stores at the same time or planning your shopping when a store opens, starting with the earliest, and moving through your list from there.

 The Monday after Thanksgiving, also known as Cyber Monday, is another great time to score online shopping deals and finish up your Christmas shopping.

 In addition to great deals on must-haves on your list, Cyber Monday doesn't require you to fight the crowds, since it's centered around online shopping.
 In addition to shopping for the best sales price, try to find the deals that offer free shipping to customers, which will save you big.

 Don't Pay Double Shipping

 Another way you can save on Christmas gifts is to ship straight to the recipient instead of having the item shipped to you, wrapping the gifts, then having them shipped to their final destination.

-If you are shipping primarily to children, ask an adult in the house wrap the presents for you.
-If you are traveling to the house for Christmas, you may request that the person hold the boxes unopened, and you can wrap them when you arrive.
+If you are shipping primarily to children, ask an adult in the house of the recipients to wrap the presents for you.
+If you are traveling to the house for Christmas, you may request that the person hold the boxes unopened, and wrap them when you arrive.

 Updated by Rachel Morgan Cautero